How to Dose Betaine HCl For Best Results

 At first this won't matter because of the small dosage of Betaine but when your Betaine dosage is increased so will the Pepsin.
 Pepsin is a major contributor to LPR.
 The extra Pepsin is refluxed into the esophagus and the larynx causing LPR.

 It is rare to find anyone over 40 years of age with normal stomach acid levels.
 Many have hypochlorhydria (clinically low stomach acid) or achlorhydria (almost no stomach acid).
 Normal stomach acid is measured in pH.
 Normal stomach acid should be in the range of 1-3 pH.
 Stomach acid in the range of 4-7 pH is considered too low or too alkiline.

 The main causes of Low Stomach Acid is:

 - Normal Part of Aging - The graph below shows that as people age the amount of stomach acid produced by their stomach is reduced.
-According to Jonathon Wright, M.D., "When we test people over forty years old who are experiencing hearburn, indigestion, and bloating, over 90% of them have inadequate acid production".
+According to Jonathon Wright, M.D., "When we test people over forty years old who are experiencing heartburn, indigestion, and bloating, over 90% of them have inadequate acid production".

 - Stress - Chronic stress can descrease stomach acid production.

-- Vitamin Deficiency - Zinc deficiency and Vitamin B deficiency can lead to reduced stomach acid production.
+- Vitamin Deficiency - Zinc and Vitamin B deficiency can lead to reduced stomach acid production.
 These deficiencies can be a result of inadequate diet or it could also be because you have insufficent acid to extract the nutrients from the food you eat.